alvaro20dam/a_data_trip/content/post/2024-02-19-density_Tanalysis/index.md

 -- That the significance level was 0.99.

-What did you expected? it's a statisticians' joke
+What did you expect? it's a statisticians' joke

 ### First Load packages and data